James S. Rollins: Establishment of the University of Missouri

-U.S. Representative and the Thirteenth Amendment
+U.S. Representative

-Rollins was elected to Congress in 1860 as a Constitutional Unionist.
-He defeated Independent Democrat John B. Henderson.
-Rollins was elected again in 1862, this time as a Unionist, defeating Radical Republican Arnold Krekel.
+Rollins was elected to the U.S.House of Representatives, the lower chamber of the Congress of the United States in the crucial pivotal 1860 general elections, as a member of the small minority party as a Constitutional Unionist.
+He defeated Independent Democrat John B. Henderson for the House seat.
+Rollins was reelected during the subsequent Civil War again in 1862, this time as a Conservative Unionist, defeating another minority splinter candidate of Emancipationist Arnold Krekel.

-During the Civil War, Rollins remained a Unionist, and voted for most war measures in Congress.
-But his stands on slavery and African-American rights were more conservative than those of the dominant Republican Party.
-He opposed a measure allowing blacks and Indians to enlist in the war, on the basis that this policy would offend Southerners.
-He also stated that the Emancipation Proclamation was legally void, and only defensible as a military necessity.
+During the American Civil War (1861–1865), Representative Rollins remained a Unionist, and voted for most war measures introduced by the Lincoln presidential administration in Congress.
+But his stance on slavery and African-American / former slaves' rights were more conservative than those of the now dominant new Republican Party in the North.
+He opposed a measure allowing blacks and Indians to enlist in the Union Army and participate in the war and further the fight for their freedom, on his opinion that the basis to allow this change in war policy would offend Southerners and still loyal Border States citizens.
+He also stated that the Emancipation Proclamation of September 1862, enacted January 1863, was legally void, and only defensible as a military necessity.

-In Congress, Rollins introduced a bill to build a transcontinental railroad, passed as the Pacific Railway Acts of 1862.
-He also advocated the Morrill Act of 1862, providing funding for state agricultural colleges.
+In the Congress, Rollins joined with many others to introduce and support a bill to build and extend a transcontinental railroad, passed as the Pacific Railway Acts of 1862, and signed by President Lincoln.
+He also advocated the Morrill Act of 1862, providing additional federal funding for state agricultural colleges and universities.

-Rollins' support of the Thirteenth Amendment to the Constitution, which abolished slavery, played a key part in its passage by Congress, sending the amendment to the states for ratification.
-The Senate passed the bill easily on its first vote on April 8, 1864, but the House defeated it twice in 1864 before passing it on January 31, 1865.
-Rollins initially voted against the bill.
-Shortly before the third vote, President Lincoln personally asked Rollins to support the amendment, as necessary to preserve the Union.
-Rollins agreed to do so.
-On January 13, 1865, two days after the Missouri Constitutional Convention abolished slavery there, he spoke for the first time for the amendment, in a lengthy and persuasive speech to Congress.
-With Rollins' support, the amendment passed with the required two-thirds majority with just two votes to spare.
+Rollins' support of the Thirteenth Amendment to the Constitution, which abolished slavery, played a key part in its passage by both houses of Congress, sending the amendment to the individual states for ratification.
+The upper house of the United States Senate passed the bill easily on its first vote on April 8, 1864, but the lower House of Representatives defeated it twice in 1864 before finally passing it after additional new members were elected in the November 1864 presidential/congressional general elections, two months later on January 31, 1865.
+Congressman Rollins initially voted against the bill.
+Shortly before the third vote, 16th President Abraham Lincoln personally met with and asked Rollins to support the amendment, as necessary to preserve the Union and a better future.
+Rollins finally agreed to do so.
+On January 13, 1865, two days after the Missouri Constitutional Convention abolished slavery there, Rep. Rollins spoke for the first time for the amendment, in a lengthy and persuasive speech in the United States Capitol on the House floor aimed at members of both parties and houses of Congress.
+With formerly fence-sitter Rollins' support, the constitutional amendment passed with the required two-thirds majority with just two votes to spare.

-Rollins witnessed the Centralia Massacre in 1864.
+Rollins witnessed the unfortunate tragic Centralia Massacre in Centralia, Missouri on September 27, 1864.